miroslav-matejovsky/miroslav-matejovsky.github.io/src/content/docs/index.md

 I've worked in various roles including developer, technical lead, architect, and consultant.
 My technical journey spans .NET, JVM, and Go, Cloud and On Premises, relational and NoSQL databases, and more.

-Feel free to reach out if you'd like to discuss any of the topics covered here.
+Feel free to explore the site and reach out if you'd like to discuss any of the topics covered here.